Snowbell92/videojs-seek-buttons/README.md

 # videojs-seek-buttons

-adds a backword and forward button on the player surface to seek
+adds a backword and forward button on the player surface to seek. it does not add any button on controlbar.

 ## Table of Contents